wp-plugins/mykraft-responsive-video-shortcode/README.txt

 ==Frequently Asked Questions==

-=Is there any theme restriction for this plugin?=
+= Is there any theme restriction for this plugin? =

 No, you can use this plugin with any WordPress theme.